zuudevs/FRQS-Network/README.md

-# ZHTTP - High-Performance C++23 Web Server
+# FRQS Network - High-Performance C++23 Web Server

 ## 🚀 Overview

-ZHTTP is a production-ready, high-performance HTTP/1.1 web server built with modern C++23.
+FRQS Network is a production-ready, high-performance HTTP/1.1 web server built with modern C++23.
 Designed with security, speed, and modularity in mind.

 ## ✨ Key Features